microsoft/aitour-concept-to-creation-ai-studio/src/set_up.md

 ### 1. Customize the location:

-Replace the `location`: with your preferred Azure region (Default: swedencentral).
+Replace the `location`: with your preferred Azure region (Default: eastus).

 ### 2. Run the Script